Stocks, Bond Yields, Oil Fall on New China Tariffs

 Weaker-than-expected economic data and a drop in oil prices also raised concerns on the outlook for global growth.

+Energy and financial shares in the S&P 500 led the broader market lower, with both the sectors shedding more than 2% apiece.
+The losses in energy stocks came as U.S. crude prices dropped 7.9% to $53.95 a barrel, their worst one-day percentage drop since February 2015.

+Shares of U.S. oil producers slid, with Whiting Petroleum and Concho Resources tumbling 39% and 22%, respectively.

-U.S. government-bond yields have erased almost all of their rise following the 2016 presidential election when investors bet that massive tax cuts and infrastructure spending would stimulate growth and inflation.
-The benchmark 10-year Treasury yield has fallen more than 1 percentage point since peaking at a multiyear high of about 3.2% in November.
+U.S. government-bond yields have erased almost all of their rise following the 2016 presidential election, when investors bet that massive tax cuts and infrastructure spending would stimulate growth and inflation.
+The benchmark 10-year Treasury yield dropped to 1.894% -- its lowest yield since Nov.
+8, 2016 -- falling more than 1 percentage point since peaking at a multiyear high of about 3.2% in November.

+The Cboe Volatility Index, or VIX, which tracks expectations for stock swings, jumped 11% to 17.87.
+Wall Street's "fear gauge" has climbed 28% over the past two days, its largest two-day move since May 7.

+Justin Wiggs, managing director in equity trading at Stifel Nicolaus, said the volatility rattled some investors, adding that the firm saw an increase in buying interest from clients in defensive sectors, including consumer staples, utility and real-estate shares.

+"The tariff threat has investors concerned about the broader economy," Mr. Wiggs said.
+"That was enough of a reality check on the heels of the Fed."

-The WSJ Dollar Index, which measures the currency against a basket of its peers, was down 0.2% after climbing more than 0.2% earlier Thursday.
+The WSJ Dollar Index, which measures the currency against a basket of its peers, fell 0.1%.

 Investors are looking ahead to Friday's employment report for signs that the U.S. economy remains on solid footing amid concerns over trade tensions and slowing global growth.
 Economists surveyed by The Wall Street Journal estimate U.S. employers added 165,000 jobs in July while the unemployment rate is projected to tick down to 3.6%.